AgenticsFintekColumbia/portfolio-construction/README.md

 First obtain the appropriate data from CRSP/Compustat.
 Due to the size of the datasets, we are unable to commit our dataset to Github.

 Then run Agentics stock selection.ipynb in Jupyter notebook.
 For multi-year recommendations, simply change all instances of the year to the year desired.
-The scoring rule should be stored in systematic_strategy_{x}.txt for year x.
+We've gone ahead and ran it once each year from 2020-2024.
+You can see the output: the scoring rule should be stored in systematic_strategy_{x}.txt for year x.

 strategy implementation.ipynb implements systematic_strategy_{x}.txt to create a list of buys and sells, named buys_{x}.csv and sells_{x}.csv for year x.